MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 You can retrieve the 'raw details' on the health of the system using the `GET /status` API call.
 [Learn about this API](https://microsoft.github.io/deployr-api-docs/9.0.1/#status-apis).

-## Service Consumption APIs for Operationalization
-Once R code is exposed by R Server as a web service, an application can make API calls to pass inputs to the service, execute the service and retrieve outputs from the service.
-Those outputs can include R object data, R graphics output such as plots and charts, and any file data written to the working directory associated the current R session.

-To simplify the integration of R analytics web services using these APIs, you can build and use [an API client library stub](#swagger).